How Connected Products Deflect 80% of Support Tickets

 | Other (damage, returns, policy) | ~15% | No |

 The top three categories — setup, troubleshooting, and parts — account for roughly 70% of contacts and are almost entirely self-serviceable.
-A customer who scanned a QR code at unboxing and followed a model-specific setup guide should never need to call about step 4.
-A customer who got an interactive error-code flow should never need to spell out "E3" to an agent.
+A customer who followed a model-specific setup guide at unboxing should never call about step 4.
+A customer who navigated an interactive error-code flow should never need to spell "E3" to an agent.
+Warranty questions add a further 15% that can be partially deflected through digital registration, claim status lookups, and structured FAQ content.
+Only the remaining 15% — damage disputes, policy exceptions, complex returns — genuinely require a human.
+Zero-agent support succeeds not by attempting to deflect everything, but by systematically eliminating the 70% that should never have needed a call in the first place.

 What "Zero-Agent" Actually Means

 Zero-agent support is a philosophy, not a headcount target.
-The product itself becomes the first tier of your support stack.
+The product itself becomes the first tier of your support stack — meaning that when a customer encounters friction, the product resolves it before a human is ever involved.

-When a customer encounters friction — wrong setting, error light, unfamiliar part — their first instinct is increasingly to scan, not to call.
-A connected product meets that instinct with:
+When a customer hits a snag — wrong setting, error light, unfamiliar part — their first instinct is increasingly to scan, not to call.
+A connected product meets that instinct with three things:

 - Context — it knows which model was scanned, which serial number, which region